5 Tips for Finding a 3PL That Suits Your Needs

 Among this certification, you should also verify that they maintain the correct insurance, bonding, and safety standards to complete the services you require on your behalf – and on an ethical standard.
 The thing to remember about a 3PL is that they will be representing your company and brand.
 So, make sure you find one that will ethically represent your company and has the right certifications, licenses and requirements to do so.

 As a shipper, and business owner, you understand the value of completing personal interviews – with anyone you plan to hire.
 A 3PL should not be different.
 When you’ve narrowed down your list of qualified candidates, you should ask each 3Pl about their process for protecting your assets – such as filing insurance and freight claims.
-Professional 3PL’s always have a robust and easy to understand program for setting up insurance for your specific type of shipping and filing damaged claims if that occurs.
-They should also articulate how they avoid needing to file these inconvenient claims via the carriers they utilize to move your freight.
+Professional 3PL always has a robust and easy to understand program for setting up insurance for your specific type of shipping and filing damaged claims if that occurs.
+They should also articulate how they avoid needing to file these inconvenient claims via the carriers.

 There are several vendors in multiple industries who are incredible about telling you what you want to hear, when you want to hear it, and in the format that makes you feel good about them.
 However, how they communicate with you outside of the interview process is just as critical.
 In fact, it’s probably more important – as it’s an indication of how they will act on your behalf once you’ve hired them.
 Make sure they use the latest communication platforms, such as cloud-based CRM and TMS systems, that improve customer communication for shipment planning.
 Make sure they customize their communication and reporting functions to your liking and verify this by asking them to show you examples of their work for like-minded clients.

-There are several 3PL’s that look really appealing online, and there are some that appear really good on the surface but fall short when you dig deeper into their qualifications.
+There are several 3PL’s that look really appealing online.
+In fact, there are numerous that appear really good on the surface.
+But dig just a bit deeper and they fall short in the long-run.
 The best and most qualified 3PL’s will be ethical, honest, open, and transparent.
-So, make sure to ask them as many questions as needed until you feel 100% confident that they will serve your company well.
+So, make sure to ask them as many questions as you need.
+They are there to quell your concerns and make you feel comfortable and confident in their abilities.